Namaste from Italy

 We invite you to be there, too, and make a momentous difference, by making the Production Fund one of the beneficiaries in your estate plan.
 A good response from you and other supporters—and the magazine’s future is guaranteed.

-Please visit our Hindu Heritage Endowment website, INDUISM TODAY style), it elucidates the many ways to prepare a legacy, the elements of estate planning, the various forms of giving and the options available that benefit donor and beneficiary.
-At , you may subscribe to our Hindu Heritage Endowment e-newsletter for tips about planned giving, and/or to our Production Fund e-newsletter, for news of the magazine and its all-important Production Fund.
-Contact us at email@example.com or call 1-808-634-5407..
-In simple, clear and relevant terms (H
+Please visit our Hindu Heritage Endowment website, www.hheonline.org.
+In simple, clear and relevant terms (HINDUISM TODAY style), it elucidates the many ways to prepare a legacy, the elements of estate planning, the various forms of giving and the options available that benefit donor and beneficiary.
+At himalayanacademy.com/email-news, you may subscribe to our Hindu Heritage Endowment e-newsletter for tips about planned giving, and/or to our Production Fund e-newsletter, for news of the magazine and its all-important Production Fund.
+Contact us at email@example.com or call 1-808-634-5407.

 Toward a secure Hinduism: Above, the Production Fund e-newsletter head; below, the Hindu Heritage Endowment e-newsletter head; right, the special, comprehensive Vivekananda issue made possible by a grant from the Production Fund.